jkaewprateep/Basics-statistics-for-AI-machine-learning-study/README.md

 ### Neuron networks sample codes ###
 👧💬 🎈 The ```super``` because we need to create a new class object, that is an ```initial function``` with new initial weight distribution values because the user often forgets to create a new class and uses the training weight distribution values with another process, one more reason is this class method programming style is short for ```create a new class for work in a process``` and all removed by Python once the reference object did the process or ```none-invoke method```. </br>
+🧸💬 Some StackOverflow users had questions about the ```multiplication number using Neuron Network```, this is a sample of the custom class and the output target is the shape of the logits output or transform matrix of process values.
+To make them multiply or work with arithmetic functions you can perform inside the custom class. </br>

 ```
 class MyDenseLayer(tf.keras.layers.Layer):